FamilySearch/pewpew/README.md

 Bugs:
 - Collect returns an array of strings regardless of input type.
 Workaround, use scripting to `.map(parseInt)`.
+- Declare expressions that create strings will escape out any json/quotes.
+No workaround currently.
 - global loggers may not be running in try script

 Bug fixes: